8 Facts About Neapolitan Mastiffs

 neapolitan mastiff puppy sitting in grass

-Neapolitan Mastiffs are large, powerful, and protective dogs.
+Neapolitan Mastiffs, also called Italian Mastiffs or Mastinos, are large, powerful, and protective dogs.
 They are loyal and devoted to their families and tend to be sweet and affectionate with them.
 Here are a few fun facts about Neapolitan Mastiffs:

 1. Neapolitan Mastiffs Have Ancient Ancestry

-After World War II ended, an Italian reporter and painter rediscovered the breed and developed the Neapolitan Mastiff, or Italian Mastiff, as we know it today.
+After World War II ended, an Italian reporter and painter named Piero Scanziani rediscovered the breed.
+He founded a kennel and is credited with refining and developing Italy’s Mastiff-type dog into the Neapolitan Mastiff, or Italian Mastiff, breed as we know it today.

-Neapolitan Mastiffs may grow to be large, powerful dogs that look intimidating, but they are known to be gentle, loving, and affectionate giants with their families.
+Neapolitan Mastiffs are one of the largest dog breeds in the world.
+They may grow to be large, powerful dogs that are built like tanks and look intimidating, but they are known to be gentle, loving, and affectionate giants with their families.
 They tend to act like lap dogs throughout their lives and enjoy spreading out to relax.

 These dogs also tend to get along well with children.
 Their big size and tendency to be clumsy at times can knock over small children.
 For this reason, they are sometimes considered a better fit for families with older children who won’t be easily injured by an accidental bump from a big dog.